AnkurMaurya421/junkcleaner/README.md

 # junkcleaner
-Program to clean files and apps by last access date in windows.
+Windows Application to clean files and apps by last access date.
 I built this project mainly for implementing some OOP concepts using python